Who We Are

 The District also maintains its own water utility.
-In 1971 a new water Distribution System was put in to serve the residents of the Lakes and included a long-term agreement with neighboring Prince's Lakes to provide the CSCD with potable water.
+In 1971, a new water Distribution System was installed to serve the residents of the Lakes and included a long-term agreement with neighboring Prince's Lakes to provide the CSCD with potable water.
 This system replaced the original system that was pumped out of the Lakes due to the growing population.
-Today our water utility provides quality drinking water to over 1,360 customers.
+Today, our water utility provides quality drinking water to over 1,360 customers.
 Prince's Lakes supplies our water to our pumping station and from there our dedicated, certified staff ensures its safe distribution to each home.

 The CSCD is the governing entity of the District and owns the lakes and the park areas.
 However, this great community also has its own volunteer fire department on-site, its own library ran by the Brown County Public Library, and the Cordry-Sweetwater Lot Owners Association which has a clubhouse and hosts a variety of great community events all year long including the famous Fourth of July Fireworks over Sweetwater Lake.